 I know that a lot of teachers are winding things down or are already out of school for the summer, but for me, our summer semester is just getting started!
 I started teaching a new class this semester, a Level 3 class.
-I decided to start out the semester by reading the book Felipe Alou, written by Carol Gaab, with my students.
+I decided to start out the semester by reading the book Felipe Alou: From the Valleys to the Mountains, written by Carol Gaab, with my students.

 One big caveat: I would only recommend using this book with students who speak Spanish (unless you teach advanced-level students).
 The book was intentionally written for native Spanish speakers who are learning English, so it is packed full of Spanish-English cognates.
 That’s great for native Spanish speakers, but since a lot of the cognates used are pretty low-frequency, “advanced” words, if you have any non-Spanish speakers in your class, the book will be much more difficult for them.

 I used it with my Level 3 (low-intermediate) students, but I think it could also be used with high-beginning level students (as long as they are Spanish speakers!)
 The book was pretty easy for most of my students, which was what I was hoping for.
-I think most of the students in this class have previously been in English classes in which they mostly learned grammar rules and memorized vocabulary words, so they’re not really used to reading a lot of English.
-None of them had ever read a book before in English, so I really wanted them to have a positive, easy experience in reading their first book.
+None of them had ever read a whole book before in English, so I really wanted them to have a positive, easy experience in reading their first book.

 We read about one chapter each day in class.
 Usually, I started by previewing a few words in the chapter that I thought might be unfamiliar to them.
 For a couple of chapters, I did a word sort or some other short pre-reading activity.
 Then we read the chapter together (I read aloud while the students followed along in their books).
 After reading a chapter, I sometimes asked a few comprehension questions to make sure they understood the main points.
 We also discussed some of the issues brought up in the book and talked about our own reactions and opinions.

 When I ordered the books, I debated about whether or not to purchase the Felipe Alou Teacher’s Guide since it seemed pretty expensive ($59), and I wasn’t really sure what to expect.
-As I mentioned, I try not to use tons of comprehension questions and drag out a whole-class book too much.
+I try not to drag out a whole-class book too much with lots of comprehension checks and extra activities.
 But I decided to purchase the guide, and I was pleased to see that it was not all comprehension-check activities.
 There were also a few supplemental readings that gave background information related to the book, and there were a few pre- and post-reading activities that I liked and used with my class.

 I think a lot of my students liked the book because they could relate to it in many ways.
 They all said they could relate to Felipe Alou’s struggles in coming to the U.S. and not speaking any English, as they had experienced the same thing.
 And several of them said they had a similar experience in trying a delicious hamburger for the first time in the U.S.!